American Wind Symphony Orchestra: Performances and tours

-The founder and longtime conductor of the AWSO has been Robert Boudreau, a graduate of the Juilliard School and a former Fulbright Scholar.
+The founder and longtime conductor of the AWSO was Robert Boudreau, a graduate of the Juilliard School and a former Fulbright Scholar.
 He also held a captain's license, and piloted the Point Counterpoint II on numerous concert tours through canals and rivers in the US and Europe.
 Each summer, the group has performed on the barge's stage, anchored in one of Pittsburgh's rivers.
 The group also has performed on the barge along various waterways of the United States (including the Ohio and Mississippi Rivers, as well as their tributaries), giving concerts along the way.
 The orchestra spent three years overseas, where they were present for the Bicentennial celebration of France, the 800th Anniversary in England, and were the first US vessel in Leningrad.

 Boudreau took a hiatus of several years after the 2004 residency, but after Hurricanes Katrina and Rita felt compelled to travel to Louisiana in 2006.
 The post-disaster tour was called the "Spirit of Louisiana", and the reception in the southernmost cities of Louisiana was so great the orchestra returned for a few weeks in 2007.
 Boudreau once again announced a retirement as music director following the final concert of the 2007 season at Yale University.

 A 2008 New England tour was being developed for June and July, to begin at Highcroft, Boudreau's farm in Pine Township, Pennsylvania.
 The orchestra would have three residencies there, performing at the Caroline Steinman Nunan Amphitheater.
 The orchestra would then meet up with Point Counterpoint II in Narragansett, Rhode Island, with performances in Maine to follow for several weeks.
 The orchestra would then proceed up the Hudson River to the Erie Canal and have closing concerts at the end of July back at Highcroft.